Jothilakshmi12/Monitoring-Light-intensity-value-in-Thing-speak-cloud-/README.md

+# Name: JOTHILAKSHMI PALANI
-# Monitoring-Light-intensity-value-in-Thing-speak-cloud
+# RegNo: 212223110017
-# Uploading LDR sensor data in Thing Speak cloud
+# EX:4- Uploading LDR sensor data in Thing Speak cloud

 # AIM:
 To monitor the Light-intensity value in the Thing speak cloud using LDR sensor and ESP32 controller.